 As the Delta Blues Museum celebrates it's 42nd anniversary on January 20th and throughout 2021 you will discover the latest new exhibits and more exciting events to partake covering the Museum's 42 years of exploring the new and preserving the Blues of the past.
 We're excited to be here for you to visit us and explore the Blues!

-Happy Muddy Month from Delta Blues Museum! - Throughout the end of April, we're featuring our "Muddy Merch" products in our Gift Shop dedicated to the life and career of professional blues musician, Muddy Waters.
+Happy Robert Johnson Month from Delta Blues Museum! - Throughout the month of May, we're featuring a wide selection of souvenirs in our Gift Shop dedicated to the blues legend and man behind the myth, Robert Johnson.
 Read More.

 Events in Clarksdale

 This May brings a host of events throughout Clarksdale.
 Starting with the all New Event - Crossroads Blues, Brews & BBQ and rounding out the month with Goat Fest.
 Visit our events page to plan your next trip to Clarksdale.
 While in town - don't forget to stop by the Museum!

 Monday, May 31, 2021

 The Museum will be CLOSED Monday, May 29th in observance of Memorial Day.
 Have a happy and safe holiday!